 - Add the chilled butter to the flour mixture and work it through using the tip of your fingers, rubbing the butter with the flour until you get a wet sand-like texture.
 If your kitchen is hot and the butter is melting, stop and place the bowl in the fridge for 15 minutes and then start rubbing the butter and flour again.

-- Gradually add the milk and egg mixture to flour and gently mix to combine.
-Depending on the brand of the flour you are using, you may not need to add all the liquid to the dough.
-At times, when I make the scones, I am left with around three tablespoons from the liquid.
+- Gradually add the milk and egg mixture to the flour and gently mix to combine.
+Depending on the brand of flour you are using, you may not need to add all the liquid to the dough.
+At times, when I make the scones, I am left with around three tablespoons of liquid.

-- Pour the dough on to the working surface, dust your hand with flour and work the dough into a ball and press it down to form a one-inch high disc.
+- Pour the dough onto the floured surface, dust your hand with flour work the dough into a ball and press it down to form a one-inch high disc.
 If the dough is sticking to the working surface, dust the working surface with flour.

-- Place the scones on the previously prepared baking sheet, brush the scones with the egg and milk wash, and bake the scones for 15 to 17 minutes or until golden in color.
+- Place the scones on the previously prepared baking sheet, brush the scones with the egg and milk wash, and bake the scones for 15 to 17 minutes or until golden in colour.